B-Litljon/grod_mk0/developmentNotes.md

 ## Implement Database Persistence

-- Create a `DatabaseHandler` class to manage database operations []
-- Implement methods to create tables and insert order data []
+- add methods to store price data to csv after it fills the websocket dataframe []
-- Call `DatabaseHandler` method to store order details after selling []
+- add method to store order information into order calculation []

 ## Error Handling and Logging